stenversavi/Projects/README.md

    -> SpinTEK
     -> App
      -> bin
-      -> debug
+      -> release
        -> net7.0
+        -> Win-x64 (for windows)
-        -> Open App.exe (CLI application)
+         -> Run App.exe and follow instructions
-         -> Follow instructions, if successful, csv file with necessary data is generated into same folder.
+          -> If successful, csv file with necessary data is generated into same folder, it has same name as the year you provided.